 Well, look no further, we have a free solition for you.
 Now there is an interactive map that shows usernames and passwords of WiFi connections for almost all airports around the world in plain-text.
 Yes, an IT security researcher and travel blogger Anil Polat has created a unique map called WiFox for passengers to find WiFi passwords so you can kill time before your flight.

 The map is updated on a regular basis where new airports are added each day.
 Once a user clicks on the desired airport the map displays the airport’s name, network name and password.

-We tried clicking on Oslo.
-There everyone gets two hours free WiFi, but as the map says all you have to do is put in a .edu email address and you have unlimited access.
+We tried clicking on Oslo airport where everyone gets two hours free WiFi, but as the map says all you have to do is put in a .edu email address and you have unlimited access.
 Neat, isn’t it?
 Just click on the airplane icon one by one to view login details.

-Dear reader, please remember that using a public or open WiFi connection is not something that is recommended.
-In theory, all the data on your phone and any connected device, computer and service can be accessed by a malicious actor.
+Dear readers, please remember that using a public or open WiFi connection is not something that is recommended.
+In theory, all the data on your phone and any connected device, computer, and service can be accessed by a malicious actor.
 At a minimum, you should always run a VPN on your device.
-In this case, use Tor Onion Browser or free VPN from Opera for iOS and Android devices and Avira VPN for Android devices only!
-Yes, 100% free VPNs.
+In this case, use the Tor Onion Browser or VPN like IPVanish VPN.

 Enjoy your secure and free WiFi.
 Safe travels!